Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Experiments and Analysis

 To further clarify the impact of input modality on the effectiveness of LVLM-based representations, we conduct a model study to systematically compare different data modalities provided as input to the LVLM for micro-video recommendation.
 Specifically, we employed the hidden-state-centric feature extraction strategy on the MicroLens dataset, using three types of input modalities: video title, cover image, and raw video.

-As shown in Table~\ref{tab_input_modal}, representations extracted from raw videos consistently achieve the best performance across all evaluation metrics, followed by those derived from cover images, with video titles performing the worst.
-These results demonstrate that providing richer and more comprehensive input modalities enables the LVLM to extract more informative and discriminative content representations.
-Notably, the significant performance gap between raw video and the other two modalities highlights the importance of temporal and visual information in micro-video recommendation tasks.
+As shown in Table~\ref{tab_input_modal}, representations from raw videos consistently outperform those from cover images and titles.
+This indicates that richer input modalities enable the LVLM to extract more discriminative content.
 This finding emphasizes the necessity of leveraging raw video content when constructing effective recommendation models based on LVLMs.

 To more clearly illustrate the differences among the three input modalities, we conducted a case study by selecting three representative user sequences and presenting the corresponding target item’s data (title, cover image, and raw video) as well as the recommendation rankings.
 As shown in Figure~\ref{fig_casestudy}, micro-video titles are often insufficient or even misleading in capturing the actual video content, and covers cannot represent the full temporal dynamics and context.
-For example, for the video with ID 348, the title only indicates that it is a video, while the cover image suggests it might be a horror movie; only the raw video reveals that it is about zombie horror.
-In the case of video ID 370, the title offers no information related to movies, and for ID 12321, the title "the brine egg" can easily lead to ambiguity.
-In terms of ranking results, using information-deficient titles and cover images for recommendation leads to poor identification of the target item, whereas leveraging raw video enables the system to more accurately select the correct target.
-These observations highlight the importance of utilizing complete video signals when extracting pretrained representations for micro-video recommendation with LVLMs.
+For instance, clickbait titles or static covers frequently lead to semantic drift, resulting in poor recommendation rankings.
+In contrast, leveraging raw video inputs enables the system to capture the true intent and contextual richness of micro-videos, allowing for more accurate target item identification.
+This confirms that raw videos, with their essential temporal and visual dynamics, are crucial for effective recommendation, especially when textual and static visual cues are ambiguous or incomplete.